Leave of absence

 Leave of absence policy and procedures were agreed by Council in Summer Term 2001, as follows:

 Heads of Departments have the authority to grant to academic staff paid leave of absence of up to 10 working days, whether in term or out of term, provided they are satisfied that the individual's assigned duties and responsibilities are covered satisfactorily.

-Requests for leave of absence of more than 10 working days in term or out of term require central permission from the HR Director acting on behalf of the Vice-Chancellor.
-Appropriate documentation (letter from member of staff outlining reasons for absence, funding approval, how assigned duties including teaching will be covered and proposed dates together with confirmatory letter of approval from Head of Department) may be sent by email to email@example.com
+Requests for leave of absence of more than 10 working days in term or out of term require central permission from the Director of Human Resources acting on behalf of the Vice-Chancellor.
+Appropriate documentation (letter from member of staff outlining reasons for absence, funding approval, how assigned duties including teaching will be covered and proposed dates together with confirmatory letter of approval from Head of Department) may be sent by email to firstname.lastname@example.org

 If employees are absent from their base of work for any length of time, it is the responsibility of the employee to have their personal possessions collected in a timely manner or to arrange with the line manager for them to be stored, if this is possible.

 Note that this policy applies to leave of absence only.
 Requests to take annual leave are determined by Heads of Departments.